AkumaVenom/PokemonVortexCustom-WebBrowserMMO/README.md

 ## 1. Install XAMPP

-Download and install a current version of **XAMPP**.

-The installation needs:
+Install a current XAMPP release with:

-* Apache;
+- Apache;
-* PHP;
+- PHP;
-* MariaDB/MySQL;
+- MariaDB/MySQL;
-* and optionally phpMyAdmin.
+- and optionally phpMyAdmin.

-The normal default installation location is:
+A normal installation is commonly located at:

 ```text
 C:\xampp
 ```

-## 2. Copy Pokémon Vortex into `htdocs`
+## 2. Copy the Game into `htdocs`

-Open the project package and locate:
+Locate the project package's:

 ```text
 public_html
 ```

-Create a folder such as:
+Create a local folder such as:

 ```text
 C:\xampp\htdocs\PokemonVortex
 ```

-Copy **the contents of `public_html`** into that folder.
+Copy the **contents of `public_html`** into that folder.

-The finished layout should look similar to:
+The result should look similar to:

 ```text
 C:\xampp\htdocs\PokemonVortex\